 \section{Experimental Evaluation}

-In this section, we use the real-world datasets Cordis, GDelt, DBLP and the synthetic dataset LDBC which was generated using the LDBC Social Network Benchmark Data generator~\cite{ldbcData} with scale factor $0.1$ (see Table \ref{tab:datasets}) to evaluate GGDMiner.
-We evaluate the impact of the main user-defined parameters on execution time, coverage of discovered GGDs and, show example of GGDs discovered by GGDMiner.
-Due to limited space, details about the content of the datasets and its schema information are available in our repository.\footnote{\url{https://github.com/laricsh/ggdminer}} For all experiments, we used $\epsilon=0.7$ and $\theta=0.5$, unless when mentioned otherwise.
+In this section, we use the real-world datasets Cordis, GDelt, DBLP, and the synthetic dataset LDBC~\cite{ldbcData} generated with scale factor $0.1$ (see Table \ref{tab:datasets} for dataset size) to evaluate GGDMiner.
+We evaluate the impact of the main user-defined parameters on execution time and coverage of discovered GGDs and show examples of GGDs discovered by GGDMiner.
+Due to limited space, details about the datasets and implementation are available in the repository\footnote{\url{https://github.com/laricsh/ggdminer}}.
+We used $\epsilon=0.7$ and $\theta=0.5$ for all experiments unless mentioned otherwise.
 GGDMiner was implemented using Java and deployed on an Intel Xeon machine with 3.07GHz using 128GB of RAM.